 “Someone get the fuck in here and clean this shit up!” one of the guys yelled.

 I heard more than one set of footsteps coming, then a rattling of a lock on a steel cage.

 “Stay where you are!” came a booming voice.

-A guard came through with a hose, sprayed my head and chased the rest of the vomit down a iron grate in the floor with a stream of water.
+A guard came through with a hose, sprayed my head and chased the rest of the vomit down an iron grate in the floor with a stream of water.
 He backed out and a cop came in and yanked me to my feet.
-He pulled me out of there and he and another cop dragged me down the hall, pushed me through a gray door and slammed in into a gray metal desk then jammed a chair under me.
+He pulled me out of there and he and another cop dragged me down the hall, pushed me through a gray door and slammed me into a gray metal desk then jammed a chair under me.

 I sat there shivering, leaning into the warmth of the blazing light hanging down from the ceiling on a long cord, while the cops banged on about some killings been going on, threatening me with being able to produce fingerprints, trying to get me to admit to things I had no part of.
 I knew who they wanted, but after the treatment I’d got, I wasn’t exactly in a helpful mood.